Advanced Form Creation

 To test that everything is set up correctly, do the follow:

-1. Click on "Lists > Clients" and create a new client.
-Use any desired name but add you email address for the client (so that you can receive and the test the form in step 3).
+1. Click Lists → Clients and create a new client.
+Use any name you wish, but add your email address for the client (so that you can receive and the test the form in step 3).

-2. Add the treatment note to the client's timeline, fill it out, and then save and Lock the note.
+2. Add the treatment note to the client's timeline, fill it out, and then save and lock the note.
 The system will pull the information from the fields and store it on the client's timeline.

 3. Send the questionnaire/consent form to the client's email address.
 You will then be able to log into your email address and open the form as the client would, and all the information that was entered into the note should have pre-filled.

-2. Using Mapped Fields to Display Information on a Consent Form
+Use Mapped Fields to Display Information on a Consent Form

-A common use case is wanting to send information to a client that they can view, respond to, and sign off on.
-Using Mapped fields in a treatment note and Mapped Labels in a consent form allow you to enter custom information that the client can then view on the consent form without the ability to edit the information, as the Mapped label field is designed to display mapped information only.
-To set this up, first follow the above guide to set up the treatment note and the consent forms, however, for any information you want to populate to the form, use the "Add Field > Mapped Label", and set the mapping.
+Often you will want to send information to a client that they can view, respond to, and sign off on.
+Use mapped fields in treatment notes and mapped labels in consent forms to enter custom information that the client can view without the ability to edit the information.
+The mapped label field is designed to display mapped information only.
+To set this up, first follow the above guide to set up the treatment note and the consent forms.
+For any information you want to populate to the form, click Add Field → Mapped Label, and set the mapping.

-3. Office Use Only and Rules
+"Office Use Only" and Rules

-The above explains how fill out a form before sending it to a client, however, there are cases where you may wish to order labs for the client, or request supplements/vitamins for the client, and wish for them to review, approve/decline the suggestions and sign off on the form.
-This can be set up by mapping the form, as mentioned above, however, in this case, we're going to be using Pinned notes to allow check boxes.
-In this example, add a new question to your treatment note and set it as Multiple Choice - Single Answer question type, and enter a question title, and set up your check boxes.
-Then, under question options, check"Pin this Question to the Client's Timeline" and "For Office Use Only".
+The above explains how fill out a form before sending it to a client.
+However, there are cases where you may wish to order labs for the client, or request supplements/vitamins for the client, and wish for them to review, approve/decline the suggestions and sign off on the form.
+This can be set up by using pinned notes to allow check boxes.
+In this example, add a new question to your treatment note and set it as Multiple Choice - Single Answer question type, enter a question title, and set up your check boxes.
+Then, under Question Options, check Pin to Client Profile and For Office Use Only.
 Next, duplicate this question to a questionnaire form.

-With these settings, the pinned note will appear as a hidden question on the client's timeline, meaning that client will not be able to see it, and it won't appear on the PDF/Printout when you share the note with the client/3rd party.
+With these settings, the pinned note will appear as a hidden question on the client's timeline, meaning that client will not be able to see it, and it will not appear on the PDF/Printout when you share the note with the client/3rd party.
 However, you can still set up rules on this 'hidden' question, and the pinned note will populate the answers you checked in the treatment note.

 Please see the following example: